-Any foreclosure, whether it is a foreclosure by your mortgage lender or HOA, will lower your FICO credit score significantly.
+Any foreclosure, whether it is a foreclosure by your mortgage lender or HOA, will lower your credit score, like your FICO score, significantly.
 (FICO stands for “Fair Isaac Corporation,” which is the creator of the FICO score.)
 Generally, a foreclosure will drop your FICO score at least 100 points (scores range from 300-850), often more.
 (Learn more in Nolo’s article Foreclosure and Your Credit Score.)

 Your Low Credit Score Will Affect Your Ability to Obtain a Mortgage